Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Taxonomy

 \subsection{Knowledge Source}

 The category \textit{knowledge source} refers to the origin of prior knowledge to be integrated in machine learning.
-With respect to the information flow in Figure~\ref{fig:info_flow_iml}, the knowledge source is related to problem specification.

 We observe that the source of prior knowledge can be an established knowledge domain but also knowledge from an individual group of people with respective experience.

-We find that prior knowledge often stems from natural or social sciences or is a form of expert or world knowledge, as illustrated on the left in Figure~\ref{fig:taxonomy}.
-This list is neither complete nor disjoint but intended show a spectrum from explicitly to implicitly validated knowledge.
+We find that prior knowledge often stems from the sciences or is a form of world or expert knowledge, as illustrated on the left in Figure~\ref{fig:taxonomy}.
+This list is neither complete nor disjoint but intended show a spectrum from more formal to less formal, or explicitly to implicitly validated knowledge.
 Although particular knowledge can be assigned to more than one of these sources, the goal of this categorization is to identify paths in our taxonomy that describe frequent approaches of knowledge integration into machine learning.
 In the following we shortly describe each of the knowledge sources.

-\textbf{Natural Sciences.} We subsume the subjects of science, technology, engineering, and mathematics under \textit{natural sciences}.
-Such knowledge is typically validated explicitly through scientific experiments.
+\textbf{Scientific Knowledge.} We subsume the subjects of science, technology, engineering, and mathematics under \textit{scientific knowledge}.
+Such knowledge is typically formalized and validated explicitly through scientific experiments.
 Examples are the universal laws of physics, bio-molecular descriptions of genetic sequences, or material-forming production processes.

-\textbf{Social Sciences.} Under \textit{social sciences}, we subsume subjects like social psychology, economics, and linguistics.
-Such knowledge is often explicitly validated through empirical studies.
-Examples are effects in social networks or the syntax and semantics of language.